balanced/balanced-api/resources/marketplaces.rst

 .. _marketplace-view:

 ``id``
-    *string*.

-    The resource identifier.
+    *string*.The resource identifier.

 ``uri``
-    *string*.

-    The URI of this marketplace
+    *string*.The URI of this marketplace

 ``name``
-    *string*.

-    Name of this marketplace.
+    *string*.Name of this marketplace.

 ``support_email_address``
-    *string*.

-    Email address on file for support for this marketplace.
+    *string*.Email address on file for support for this marketplace.

 ``support_phone_number``
-    *string*.

-    Phone number on file for support for this marketplace.
+    *string*.Phone number on file for support for this marketplace.

 ``domain_url``
     *string*.
 ``meta``
-    *object*.

-    A single-level dictionary of string-type key/value pairs.
+    *object*.A single-level dictionary of string-type key/value pairs.

 ``in_escrow``
-    *integer*.

-    Amount (in cents) in the escrow account for this marketplace.
+    *integer*.Amount (in cents) in the escrow account for this marketplace.

 ``owner_account``
-    *object*.

-    The account owning this marketplace.
+    *object*.The account owning this marketplace.
     See `account view
     <./accounts.rst#account-view>`_.

 ``debits_uri``
-    *string*.

-    URI for all debits for this marketplace.
+    *string*.URI for all debits for this marketplace.

 ``credits_uri``
-    *string*.

-    URI for all credits for this marketplace.
+    *string*.URI for all credits for this marketplace.

 ``refunds_uri``
-    *string*.

-    URI for all refunds for this marketplace.
+    *string*.URI for all refunds for this marketplace.

 ``holds_uri``
-    *string*.

-    URI for all holds for this marketplace.
+    *string*.URI for all holds for this marketplace.

 ``accounts_uri``
-    *string*.

-    URI for all accounts on this marketplace.
+    *string*.URI for all accounts on this marketplace.

 ``transactions_uri``
-    *string*.

-    URI for all transactions for this marketplace.
+    *string*.URI for all transactions for this marketplace.

 ``bank_accounts_uri``
-    *string*.

-    A URI for a Balanced entity
+    *string*.A URI for a Balanced entity

 ``cards_uri``
-    *string*.

-    A URI for a Balanced entity
+    *string*.A URI for a Balanced entity